 - Deck Drains: bats have been found roosting in bridge deck drains that have been inadvertently top sealed.
 The drains have either been mistakenly paved over or the deck drains have been clogged with debris.
-This will need to be assessed from the underside of the bridge by directing light into each clogged deck drain. - Height of Bridge Deck Above the Ground or Water: To collect a consistent measurement, record the height from the water to the bridge deck, max height observed.
-Report the height of the bridge at its center (below deck) to the water or road surface beneath.
-This information will help us determine what min bridge height a bat will use.
-If a bat is observed, roost height is important as well and should be recorded in the notes section, but the overall bridge height helps us have a consistent overall metric to determine use. - Bridge Alignment: in which direction is the bridge oriented? - Human Disturbance Under the Bridge: an example of high disturbance would be if there are people living under the bridge.
-High traffic does not constitute human disturbance.
-An example of low disturbance would be a bridge that spans a small, non-navigable stream.
-If you select "high", please describe this in the notes section. - Evidence of Bats Using Bridge: did you observe any bats, urine staining or guano piles?
+This will need to be assessed from the underside of the bridge by directing light into each clogged deck drain. - Height of Bridge Deck Above the Ground or Water: To collect a consistent measurement, record the height from the surface below to the bridge deck (not the top of the bridge).
+Use the area with the max height observed.
+Report the height of the bridge (below deck) to the water or road surface beneath.
+This information will help us determine what bridge height a bat will use.
+If a bat is observed, roost height is important as well and should be recorded in the notes section, but the overall bridge height helps us have a consistent overall metric to determine use. - Bridge Alignment: in which direction is the bridge oriented? - Human Disturbance Under the Bridge: Record human disturbance under the bridge as high, medium, low or none.
+An example of high disturbance would be if there are people living under the bridge, or a popular fishing area.
+Also, if there are fire pits or chairs or lots of graffiti.
+Vehicular or train traffic does not constitute human disturbance.
+An example of no disturbance would be a bridge that spans a small, stream in a forested area devoid of any human sign.
+If you select "high", please describe why in the notes section. - Evidence of Bats Using Bridge: did you observe any bats, urine staining or guano piles?
 See Appedix B for pictures of evidence.